mattiasvillani/BayesLearnCourse/README.md

 * The computer labs is a central part of this course and you should expect to allocate substantial time for each lab.
 Many of the exam questions will be computer based, so working on the labs will also help you with the exam.
 * You are strongly encouraged to do the labs in R, but any programming language is ok to use.
 * The labs should be done in pairs of students.
 * Each lab report should be submitted as a PDF along with the .R file with code.
-Submission is done through the [Mondo system](https://mondo.su.se/portal/site/39bc4842-de2a-463b-838c-4e25ba04ea80/page/2b6b510b-6580-40bc-b0d8-3fe4da0e2329)(Stockholm) or LISAM (Linköping).
+Submission is done through the [ system](https://Athena.su.se/portal/site/39bc4842-de2a-463b-838c-4e25ba04ea80/page/2b6b510b-6580-40bc-b0d8-3fe4da0e2329)(Stockholm) or LISAM (Linköping).
 * There is only two hours of supervised time allocated to each lab.
 This will not be enough time to complete each lab.
 The idea is that you should start working on the lab before the computer session, so that you are in a position to ask questions at the session.

 ---